 - Images: avoidance of bleeding into the gutter or fore-edge; details clearly discernable

 Additional Format and Layout Considerations For Digital Publications (e-born books, catalogues, journals):

 - Indication of authority: to allow the work to be evaluated and cited it should include the creator, publisher, etc.

 - Statement of currency, and plans for updating

 - Digital image quality

 - Navigation between parts of the publication and links to outside information

 - Quality and appropriateness of multimedia elements such as animation and video

-The winning publisher and author(s) will be personally notified in advance, and the award will be first presented in March 2016 at the convocation of the ARLIS/NA + VRA 3rd Joint Conference in Seattle, Washington.
+The winning publisher and author(s) will be personally notified in advance, and the award will be first presented in February 2017 at the convocation of the ARLIS/NA 45th Annual Conference in New Orleans, Louisiana.
 Public announcement of the award will immediately follow the conference presentation.
 Award-winning titles and the individuals associated with them can expect to receive wide recognition in newspapers and journals of the library and publishing professions via press release announcements by ARLIS/NA.

 For questions, contact: